NEC Article 220: Dwelling Load Calculations

 220.12 General Lighting Loads

-Dwelling units: 3 VA per square foot of living area.
+Dwelling units use 3 VA per square foot of living area to calculate general lighting loads.
 A 2,000 sq ft home starts with 6,000 VA for general lighting.
-This seems high for modern LED homes, but the NEC accounts for worst-case incandescent use and general receptacle loads.
+This figure covers all general-purpose receptacle outlets and lighting - it seems high for modern LED homes, but the NEC accounts for worst-case load scenarios and portable appliance use on general circuits.

 220.52 Small Appliance and Laundry